Leader-board/OA-and-Interviews/Online Assessments.md

 * For Variant 2, the only mathematics questions in the test are data inference problems - where you'll have to interpret data to solve a problem (for example, find the profit of four industries and arrange in a pie chart).
 The questions are usually no harder than GCSE/grade 10-level in terms of the concepts required, but you do have to be quick given the time limit.
 For Variant 1, on top of Variant 2-style problems, you may be asked things such as work-rate problems.
 * For the calendar problems (Variant 2 only), a useful tip is to take a picture of a calendar on the screen and quickly work through the cases using a tablet pen.
 This can help in whittling down the dates that definitely _cannot_ work so that you have less to consider in the end.
 This is most useful if you have a convertible (such as Surface) connected to another screen.
 * Pacing the time is important - it's easy to spend too long on a problem and struggle to complete the test as a result.
+* If you have a disability making you eligible for extra time, tell the company.
+If you already get extra time at university, for example, you should be able to get extra time in this test as well.
 * In most cases, you won't get an indication of your performance in the test.
 However, what companies do have is your percentile in the deductive, logical and mathematics subsection of the test.
 A sample is shown below: ![A SHL G+ Variant 2 test report](media/image9.png) <br> **Figure 6**: A SHL G+ Variant 2 test report.
 * The percentile required to pass varies by company - apparently Optiver requires ridiculously high percentiles (in the mid 90s at least).